This course may be taken prior to or during the same term.

 The University of West Florida (UWF), in compliance with Florida Statute (1006.69) and Florida Board of Governors Regulations (6.001 & 6.007), requires that all students complete the UWF Mandatory Immunization Health History Form and upload their shot records prior to matriculation or registration.
-This form is submitted through Med+Proctor.
-See these instructions for creating a Med+Proctor account.
+This process is completed by accessing the Immunization Status app in MyUWF.

 It is requested that the UWF Mandatory Immunization Health History Form is completed prior to registration for timely processing.
 Late, incomplete, or inaccurate information may delay registration.

 Refer to information on the Student Health Services website regarding Immunization Exceptions and Waivers.